coapp/coapp.org/src/dynamic/developers/source-code.html.md

    **Devtools** - The [CoApp Developer Tools](http://github.com/coapp/devtools) -- this contains the source code for the all developer tools (including autopackage, simplesigner, etc).
 This includes the tools that are used by developers and publishers to build shallow forks, create packages, and sign binaries (plus more!).

-There is a `binaries` submodule (see [git submodules](http://book.git-scm.com/5_submodules.html)) in both of these as well for the shared binary files between the projects (so you *could* just check out the Devtools project and build it without actually having to check out the engine, even though there are dependencies between them.)
+There are three [submodules](http://book.git-scm.com/5_submodules.html) found in the `ext` folder ( `binaries`, `tools` and `libraries`) in both of these projects that contain the shared binary files between the projects (so you *could* just check out the Devtools project and build it without actually having to check out the engine, even though there are dependencies between them.)

 ### Checking out the source code from github